 Kimberly Bio has over nine years clinical experience working with adults, children, adolescents, and families in various settings.
 For several years, she practiced as a clinician in treatment and group homes, providing individual, group and family therapy.
 Kimberley has experience providing intensive in-home counseling to at-risk youth and their families.
 For two years, she practiced as a hospice social worker, providing end-of-life social work services, as well as grief counseling.
 Additionally, she has case management experience, working at a child welfare agency, a care management organization, and a medical rehab facility.
 She also has private practice experience in New Jersey working with adults, adolescents and children in an outpatient office setting prior to moving to North Carolina.

 Kimberly studied Sociology at William Paterson University, receiving a Bachelor of Arts degree in Sociology.
 She was accepted into the School of Social Work at Rutgers University where she received her Master of Social Work degree.
 Kimberly is currently licensed in the state of North Carolina as a Licensed Clinical Social Worker.

 Kimberly assists clients coping with issues including depression, anxiety, grief/loss, life changes, relationship issues, etc. She utilizes cognitive behavioral, family and client centered therapy.
 Kimberly is committed to the mental health and well-being of her clients.
 With compassion, Kimberly respects the individual circumstances of everyone she works with, creating a safe place to enhance well-being.
 Kimberley can be reached at 919-948-7718.

 Mayela Harris is a licensed clinical social worker who has worked with children, families and seniors for 30 years.
-She has a BS in psychology from St. Lawrence University and an MS in social welfare from SUNY @ Albany, NY.
-She is fluent in Spanish and Italian.
+She has a BS in psychology from St. Lawrence University and an MSW in social welfare from SUNY @ Albany, NY.